Shared Heritage

 Shared heritage (Patrimoines Partagés) is a program launched by the National Library of France (BNF) in 2016 to gather outstanding documents related to the relations between France and the world on dedicated online libraries.
-The contents are from the collections of BNF, of similar heritages libraries from all over the world, such as the National Diet Library of Japan, the National Library of Poland, and from the collections of research and academics institutions, as the Oriental Library of Saint Joseph University (Lebanon).
-Those online libraries also aim to preserve and save endanger heritages.
+The contents are from the collections of the BNF, of similar heritage libraries from all over the world, such as the National Diet Library of Japan, the National Library of Poland, and from collections of other research and academic institutions, as the Oriental Library of Saint Joseph University (Lebanon).
+These online libraries also aim to preserve and save endangered heritages.

-Currently, four collections are online (Bibliothèques d’Orient, France-Pologne, France-Japon and France-Brésil), but five others will be launched in the following years: France in America, France-India, France-Vietnam and Trans-Siberian,.
+As of 2026, seven collections are online (Libraries of the Middle East, France-Brazil, France-China, France-Poland, France-South Asia, France-Vietnam, and France in the Americas.

-Bibliothèques d’Orient (Oriental Libraries)
+Bibliothèques d’Orient (Libraries of the Middle East)

-Launched in September 2017, Bibliothèques d’Orient (Oriental Libraries) is the second digital library created in the frames of the Shared Heritage project.
-Nine libraries and heritage institutions worked together to gather over 7000 documents recounting the historical relationships between France and countries from the Near-East:
+Launched in September 2017, Bibliothèques d’Orient (Libraries of the Middle East) is the second digital library created in the frames of the Shared Heritage project.
+Nine libraries and heritage institutions worked together to gather over 7000 documents recounting the historical relationships between France and countries from the Middle East: